kevinma0/kevinma0.github.io/_pages/hitchhiking.md

 <iframe src="https://player.vimeo.com/video/242748906" width="100%" height="335" class="mt4 mt5-ns" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div>

-Months ago, I was sitting in Jane Law's cozy office.
-I had taken a mindblowing course with her the previous spring, and I wanted to let her to know how much I had enjoyed it.
+Rewind to a couple of months ago.
+I'm in Jane Law's cozy office.
+I had taken a fantastic course with her the previous spring, and I wanted to let her to know how much I had enjoyed it.
 At least that’s what I thought at the time.
 My days in Ithaca were numbered, and I felt a strange urgency to be reconciled with what I thought of as the past.

-Her advice came to my mind whenever I was unsure of myself, as was the case now:
+Her advice under the ambient lights came to my mind whenever I was unsure of myself, as was the case now:

 “Go, go far away.”